We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Vestibular migraine can involve vertigo.
 Find out more about this condition here.

-Some types of vertigo resolve without treatment, but a person may need treatment for an underlying problem.
+Some types of vertigo resolve on their own, but a person may need treatment for an underlying issue.

 A doctor may, for example, prescribe antibiotics for a bacterial infection or antiviral drugs for shingles.